html-validate/html-validate/docs/usage/cli.md

 ### `--print-config`

-Instead of validating file print the configuration generated.
+Instead of validating a file, print the effective configuration that would be used.
+Requires a single filename.

+    html-validate --print-config file.html

 ### `-h`, `--help`